Category: Community

 Smoking remains a scourge on public health and a major factor of healthcare costs, but the good news is that governments worldwide have effective and proven tools at their disposal to combat it.
 This article presents the ten most effective policy measures, backed by scientific evidence, that can significantly reduce smoking and save lives.

-These policies work by either making tobacco less appealing and accessible, or by empowering individuals to quit.
+These policies work by either making smoking less appealing and accessible, or by empowering smokers to quit.

 The Economic Approach: Making Tobacco Unaffordable